The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

-These are the best mountain bike helmets for under $100 worth your attention, including standard and full-face ones.
+These are the best mountain bike helmets under $100, including standard and full-face ones, worth your attention.

-I asked my MTB friends for recommendations, did in-depth research, and read hundreds of reviews to save you time.
-I evaluated features like price, weight, ventilation, design, popularity, and more.
+I asked my MTB friends for recommendations, conducted in-depth research, and read hundreds of reviews to save you time.
+Then, I evaluated features like price, weight, ventilation, design, and more according to my MTB helmet scoring system.

-Below, you will also learn how to choose a mountain bike helmet, about safety features, and much more.
+Below, you’ll also learn how to choose a mountain bike helmet, about safety features, and much more.

 Let’s dive in!